Changes in your Nervous system

 As you can see from the above example, there are several life events that may have lead to the nervous system not being able to fully compensate at the time of the 2014 accident.
 Think of it like ‘the straw that breaks the camel’s back’.
 Each trauma itself is not all that significant, but a build up of these traumas, and their compensations, leads to a point one day where no more compensation can be made.
 This then results in disorganisation of the nervous system and an inability to rebalance.
 It is then our job to work out what your nervous system has held on to.

 If we get a chance to test your base reflexes we can give you our thoughts right there and then.
-This is useful to help you understand our thought process and settle any of your anxieties about treatment.
+This is useful to help you understand our thought process and settle any of your anxieties about the process.
 Please remember, at this point, or at any other time, you are welcome to walk away.
 There really is no pressure because the most effective treatment happens when the patient is ready to participate.

 playing the game

 After the Face-to-Face meeting we can book you in and get to work.
-We like to encourage you to commit to a six session block for treatment.
+We like to encourage you to commit to a six session block initially.
 Why?
 Because treating any patient, with or without FMS, is like playing that card game Pairs: All the cards are there, face down on the table, but you don’t know in which order they are in to pair them up.
 Over the course of the game you begin to learn where things are, so when you turn a Queen of Diamonds you know where the Queen of Hearts was last seen.

 So session one and two may seem like there is no significant change but we are learning fast about the way your nervous system is disorganised.
 You will start to make sense to both of us as we begin to see order in the disorganisation.
 Then over the following sessions we can start to make progress.
 Remember our definition of Fibromyalgia?